jdthorpe/nginx-for-developers/readme.md

-Lastly, I've read that with this simple configuration NGINX does not validate the SSL certificate, so this is not a solution you want to use on an untrusted network.
+Lastly, I've read that with this simple configuration NGINX does not validate the SSL certificate, so this is not a solution you want to use on an untrusted network such as an aiport or coffeshop.
 NGINX can be [configured to validate upstream certificates](https://docs.nginx.com/nginx/admin-guide/security-controls/securing-http-traffic-upstream/#configuring-upstream-servers), though a bit more effort is required.